-Ferdinand Grofé was born in New York City in 1892 and was lucky enough to be born into a musical family.
+Ferdinand Grofé was born in New York City in 1892, and was lucky enough to be born into a musical family.
 His father was a classical baritone singer, his mother a professional cellist.
 As well as this, his mother Elsa also taught Ferde the piano and violin, as her other occupation was being a music teacher.
-After his father’s death in 1899, he and his mother moved abroad to Leipzig, Germany to pursue musical education.
-Ferde became competent in a wide-range of different instruments, with piano and viola being his favourites.
+After his father’s death in 1899, he and his mother moved abroad to Leipzig in Germany to pursue Grofé’s musical education.
+Grofé became competent in a wide-range of different instruments, with piano and viola being his favourites.
 By being so competent in a range of instruments, this allowed Grofé to utilise his arranging, and then compositional skills.

 By 1920, Grofé started moving away from classical music, and started playing jazz piano for the Paul Whiteman orchestra.
 He arranged for Paul Whiteman until 1932, and in that time he had arranged hundreds of popular songs for the ensemble.
 Perhaps his most famous arrangement still to date is that of George Gershwin’s Rhapsody in Blue.
 Grofé took the famous work for two pianos, and arranged and orchestrated it for the Paul Whiteman orchestra.
 The arrangement that we know of today (with that oh so smooth clarinet solo) was from the arrangement by Grofé.

-As well as professional arranger, Grofé was also a brilliant composer.
-He wrote a range of suites, for instance the Niagara Falls Suite, Grand Canyon Suite and the Death Valley Suite, all of which were fairly popular in their time.
-The Mississippi Suite and the Death Valley Suite are still popular today and recordings are still being made.
+As well as professional arranger, Grofé was also a composer.
+He wrote a range of orchestral suites such as the Niagara Falls Suite, Grand Canyon Suite and the Death Valley Suite, all of which were fairly popular in their time.
 By the 1930’s, Grofé started composing for film and he produced scores for the films King of Jazz, Minstrel Man and Redemption.
-After moving back to the USA after leaving Lepizing, Grofé spent most of his life living in New Jersey, although by 1945 he had moved to LA.
-Grofé married three times and had four children, he died in Santa Monica (CL) in 1972.
+After moving back to the USA after leaving Lepizing, Grofé spent most of his life living in New Jersey, and by 1945 he had moved to LA.
+Grofé married three times and had four children, he died in Santa Monica in 1972.

-Grofé wrote Mississippi Suite in 1925, and it was first recorded by Paul Whiteman and his Concert Orchestra in 1927.
-It is a lovely little four-movement orchestral suite, which depicts the scenes along a journey down the famous Mississippi River.
+Grofé composed the Mississippi Suite in 1925, and it was first recorded by Paul Whiteman and his Concert Orchestra in 1927.
+It is a four-movement orchestral suite, which depicts the scenes along a boat journey down the famous Mississippi River.
 The journey starts at the head of Minnesota and ends up down in New Orleans.
-This suite is very interesting as its been suggested that Grofé took inspiration from Gershwin (after of course arranging his works), but also Aaron Copland.
-Grofé admired Copland and his ‘American classical music’ style.
-To me this suite does sound very American, so to know that Grofé was inspired by Copland comes as no surprise!
-Each of the four movements has its own title, so I will write a small breakdown for each below.
+Grofé admired Aaron Copland and his ‘American classical music’ style, and this suite is said to pay homage to Copland.

 I. Father of the Waters (Depicts the start of the Mississippi River in Minnesota)